 Module XI / Preparation, maintenance and enrichment of an AF deployment site

 Development of AF Implementation Site-discusses preparation, maintenance, and enrichment

-Module XII / Periodic mapping of the AF site
+Module XII / Monitoring and Evaluation of the Analog Forestry site

 Monitoring II-covers continued periodic mapping of AF site.